OpenTreeOfLife/reference-taxonomy/registry/README.md

 not resolve to a node, then it is not determined whether the constraint is met.

-Registration metadata consists of a set of properties that a node *could* be observed to have.
-Currently those properties are all whether or not the node has some particular identifier or name, so when you read "metadata" you can substitute "identifier" or "name", but this might be expanded in the future.
-We cannot insist that a node have *all* of the properties listed in the registration, because (1) different trees possess different subsets of the metadata, and (2) some of the properties, such as the name, are unstable across taxonomy releases.
+A pair of such constraint sets is called a *split*.

-Observe that the set of nodes satisfying a set of membership constraints (assuming it contains at least one inclusion) will form a path in the tree, starting with the nearest common ancestor of the inclusions and going up until just below the first ancestor that contains an exclusion node (or up until the root of the tree, if there are no exclusion nodes).
+Observe that the set of nodes satisfying a set of membership constraints (assuming it contains at least one inclusion) will form a path in the tree, starting with the nearest common ancestor of the inclusions and going up until just below the first ancestor that contains an exclusion node (or up to the root of the tree, if there are no exclusions).

 ### Resolution

 The purpose of the registry is to manage the assignment (node to registration) and resolution (registration to node) maps.
-The resolution map is defined as follows, and then the assignment map is derived from it.
-This design is a best effort heuristic for the notion of nodes in different trees standing for the same clade.

-Let T be a tree, let R be a given registration.

-Define m(R,T) = the node N in T that is the only one that is metadata-compatible with R, or undefined if there is not exactly one such node.

-Define resolve(R,T) to be either a node in T, or undefined, as
-follows:

-* If R occurs as a sample in constraint belonging to some other registration, then resolve(R,T) = m(R,T).
-* If R has no membership constraints, then resolve(R,T) = m(R,T).
-* If R has membership constraints and the constraints are all satisfied by exactly one node N, then resolve(R,T) = N.
-* If R has membership constraints and no node N satisfies all of them (i.e. every node fails to satisfy at least one constraint), then resolve(R,T) = undefined.
-* *Recovery from unresolved sample:* If the previous conditions don't apply, and one or more sample registrations used in a constraint does not resolve, then resolve(R,T) = m(R,T), assuming m(R,T) satisfies all constraints that *do* resolve.
-(This is risky because m(R,T) might fail to satisfy some constraint if it *did* resolve, but without this rule we get quite a large number of resolution failures.)
-* *Recovery from path ambiguity:* If R has membership constraints and there are two or more nodes that satisfy all of R's constraints, and the node m(R,T) is among those nodes, then resolve(R,T) = m(R,T).
-(Not clear that this is a good idea.)
-* Otherwise resolve(R,T) is undefined.

-Resolution by metadata is based on both values of attributes (such as identifier in source taxonomy, OTT id, or name) and on whether attributes are present or absent.
-Attributes are checked in a priority order.
-If a node and a registration both have a particular attribute, they are metadata-compatible if and only if that attribute has the same value for both.  m(R,T) is then the unique such node if there is one.
-Otherwise, the next attribute in priority order is considered.
-If no attribute has values for both the node and the registration, then m(R,T) is undefined.

-The procedure is heuristic, since sometimes attribute values can 'change' and we want to allow for that.

-TBD: It would be a good idea for the implementation to give warnings when there are near misses or contradictions among the attributes.

-TBD: Because location within the tree (plant, animal, etc.) is such an important means for resolving homonyms, it might be a good idea to add some location information to the metadata at some point.
+For a given tree T and a registration R, define compat(R,T) = the set of all nodes in T that are compatible with R.

+For a deterministic resolution map, define resolve(R,T) to be the single member of compat(R,T), if compat(R,T) has cardinality 1, or undefined otherwise.

 ### Assigning registrations to nodes

-In addition to resolving registrations to nodes, it is also necessary to assign registrations to nodes.
+In addition to resolving registrations to nodes, it is also necessary to assign registrations to nodes that don't have registrations that uniquely resolve to them.

 If only one registration resolves to a node, then that registration is assigned to the node.

-However, more than one registration might resolve to a node, both because multiple registrations in the tree may have metadata that's compatible with that node, and because multiple registrations may have membership constraints all uniquely satisfied by that node.
+However, more than one registration might resolve to a node, because multiple registrations may have membership constraints all uniquely satisfied by that node.

 In this case there may be no particular reason to assign one registration or another to the node, and that's OK.
 A choice can be made arbitrarily.
+(Currently the prototype picks the most recently created registration.)

 ### Creating new registrations

-If a node is not assigned any registration, because no registration has metadata uniquely selecting that node or because of the node is one among several that satsify all of a registration's constraints, then it is (or should be) always possible to create a new registration that resolves to that node.
+If a node is not assigned any registration, because no registration resolves uniquely to that node, then it is (or should be) always possible to create a new registration that resolves to that node.

-If the node is terminal, then it is likely that there is associated metadata that distinguishes that node from all other nodes in the tree.
-E.g. if the tree is provided in Newick form, then one would hope that all the tip labels are distinct.
-If the node metadata reflects all information present in the Newick tip, then the node will be distinguishable.

-If the node is internal, then membership constraints are generated that select that node and no others.
-Descendants from each of at least two children are chosen as inclusions, and descendants from at least one of the node's siblings (or possibly 'aunts and uncles' and so on) are chosen as exclusions.
+Membership constraints are generated that select that node and no others.
+Descendants from each of at least two children are chosen as inclusions, and one or more samples not descending from the node are chosen as exclusions.
 The resulting registration will, by construction, resolve to that node.
-(The node's metadata, if there is any, becomes the metadata in the registration.)

 When choosing the inclusions and exclusions, nodes are preferred that are more stable, i.e. more likely to occur in other trees (including